Electronic structure of TiSe$_2$ from a quasi-self-consistent G$_0$W$_0$ approach: Screened exchange from

 At the stationary point the Klein functional is equal to the $GW$ total energy as obtained from the standard non-variational Galitskii-Migdal energy expression.\cite{gm}

-Instead of using the Hartree approximation as the zeroth order approximation for $G$ one can use the KS system of DFT.
+Instead of using the Hartree approximation as the zeroth order approximation for $G$ one can start from the DFT KS system.
 The Dyson's equation can then be re-written in terms of the single-particle KS Green's function, $G_s$, and the exchange-correlation (xc) part of the local KS potential \be G=G_s+G_s[\S[G]-v_{\rm xc}]G. \ee